-about locate product links contact
+about ideas locate links contact

 select two cities:

-city 1 city 2
+city 1

 latitude: